These Chocolate Meringue Cookies are crispy on the outside and chewy on the inside. These airy meringue kisses blissfully melt in your mouth.

 SERVE AND STORE:

-- Once the meringues have cooled, serve them or place them in an airtight container and store them at room temperature for up to three days.
+- Once the meringues have cooled, serve them or store them in an airtight container at room temperature for up to three days.

 Notes

 - Cream of tartar helps stabilize the egg whites and prevent cracking.
-If you don’t have it, this recipe can be made without it!
+This recipe cannot be made without it!

-- Make sure to use the best quality cocoa you can find!
-It’s the only flavor the meringues have, so you want it to be high quality!
+- Use the highest-quality cocoa you can find.
+It’s the only meringue flavor, so you want it to be high-quality!

-- You can always dip or drizzle the meringues with dark chocolate once they cool.
+- Once the meringues cool, you can dip or drizzle them with dark chocolate.
 Just allow the chocolate to fully set before storing.

 I’m so glad you chose chocolate for these meringues.
 They are so easy to make and just fabulous for on the go.